WPTechInnovation/wpw-doc-dev/docs/atdc.md

 Set the environmental variable `WPW_HOME` which is the path to the WPWithin Home.
 Binaries should go in the $WPW_HOME/bin directory.

-For the node.js and Java wrappers, first check if `$WPW_HOME` is set.
-If so, the wrappers launch the appropriately named rpc-agent from `$WPW_HOME/bin/`.
-If not then look for the RPC agent in the `./rpc-agent-bin/` directory.
+For the node.js and Java wrappers, first check if $WPW_HOME is set.
+If so the wrappers launch the appropriately named rpc-agent from $WPW_HOME/bin/.
+If not then look for the RPC agent in the ./rpc-agent-bin/ directory.
 E.g. for Mac OS (go with it that it's called amd64...):

 *   `$WPW_HOME/bin/rpc-agent-darwin-amd64`
 *   `./rpc-agent-bin/rpc-agent-darwin-amd64`